gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

 });
 ```

-Or a `parentName` property that matches the parent route's `name` property:
+Or a `parentName` option that matches the parent route's `name` option:

 ```tsx !#7
 import { Page } from "./Page.tsx";